pandas-dev/pandas/doc/source/api.rst

 Extensions
 ----------

-These are primarily intented for library authors looking to extend pandas objects.
+These are primarily intended for library authors looking to extend pandas objects.

 .. currentmodule:: pandas